The organ and tissue donation process

 What can you donate?

-Eligibility to donate is assessed at the time of death and organs are tested for suitability to ensure that as many people as possible can be helped through transplant.
+Suitability to donate is assessed when your loved one is deemed eligible at end of life to ensure that as many people as possible can be helped through transplant.

 ORGANS